Blog

 A proper diagnosis is essential.
 An X-ray is the usual way for doctors to confirm the injury.
 As one case report points out, "The fracture is confirmed through X-rays AP and Lateral view."
 If you have severe pain, can’t put weight on your leg, or notice deformity, seek urgent medical attention.

-UK services such as the NHS, General Practitioners, and orthopaedic specialists are well equipped to provide the care you need.
+UK services such as the NHS and General Practitioners are well equipped to provide the care you need.

 Free non-medical discussion